wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.3.7 =
+* Fixed a bug where product links didn't show when adding more than one product link on a page.

 = 1.3.6 =
-Rollback to prevent the AdBlock warnings.
+* Rollback to prevent the AdBlock warnings.

 = 1.3.4 =
-Fixed a bug where product links didn't show when adding more than one product link on a page.
-Added a warning for AdBlock users.
+* Added a warning for AdBlock users.

 = 1.3.3 =
 * Removed shortcodes in sourcecode.
 Shortcodes do not have to be enabled anymore from now on.